arinmanav/pixelprobe/README.md

 # pixelprobe
-Image analysis tool with denoising and CNN tools.
+Image analyzer with denoising and CNN tools.